yael1994/FlightGear-Simulator-Desktop-App/README.md

 Click on the 'Auto' tab to switch to the auto control.
 Here you write commands in a specific format the simulator can read and apply:

 ![](ex2-3.png)

-You can add a strim of commands and after you finish click on 'OK'
+You can add a strim of commands and after you finish click on 'OK'. for exmpal:
 ```
 set controls/flight/rudder -1
 ```